Woman killed, 6 injured as rash car driver hits pedestrians in Delhi - www.lokmattimes.com

 Woman killed, 6 injured as rash car driver hits pedestrians in Delhi

-New Delhi, March 13 A 22-year-old woman died while six others, including children, were injured after they were hit by an allegedly rashly driven vehicle in east Delhi on Wednesday, police said.
+New Delhi, March 14 A 22-year-old woman died while six others, including children, were injured after they were hit by an allegedly rashly driven vehicle in east Delhi on Wednesday evening, police said.

 The official said that a total of seven injured persons were admitted to Lal Bahadur Shastri Hospital, including five women.
 Among them, Sita Devi, a resident of Pata Khoda Colony, Hayat Nagar, Ghaziabad, succumbed to her injuries during the treatment.